 - committing to building a multi-cultural collaborative team, from top to bottom; and

-- broadening our geographic footprint through organic growth and strategic acquisitions.
+- broadening our geographic footprint through organic growth and strategic joint ventures, mergers and acquisitions.

 Market Leadership.
-Coca-Cola FEMSA is the largest bottler of Coca-Cola trademark beverages in the world in terms of total sales volume, with operations in Mexico, Guatemala, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Argentina and Brazil.
+Coca-Cola FEMSA is the largest franchise bottler of Coca-Cola trademark beverages in the world, with operations in Mexico, Guatemala, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Argentina, Brazil and the Philippines.

 Strong brand portfolio.
 The company offers a powerful and wide portfolio of beverages to its customers and consumers, and continuously explores promising beverage categories to capture growth in its different markets.
 To get closer to its customers and help them to satisfy consumers’ expanding needs, Coca-Cola FEMSA has become a one-stop shop for its retailers by offering a complete beverage portfolio - including carbonated soft drinks, bottled water, juices, orangeades, isotonics, teas, energy drinks, milk, coffee and even beer in some markets such as Brazil.